 Unless otherwise specified the term brainstem glioma usually refers to the most common histology, the diffuse brainstem glioma, and in children this is most likely a diffuse midline glioma H3 K27M–mutant.

-Brainstem gliomas account for approximately 25% of all posterior fossa tumours and are most common in children between 7 and 9 years of age 5.
-There is no recognised gender or racial predilection.
+Brainstem gliomas account for ~25% of all posterior fossa tumors and are most common in children between 7 and 9 years of age 5.
+There is no recognized gender or racial predilection.

-Brainstem gliomas are also recognised in adults, although they are rare accounting for only 2% of adult brain tumours 7.
+Brainstem gliomas are also recognized in adults, although they are rare accounting for only 2% of adult brain tumors 7.
 They typically occur in younger adults (third and fourth decade) and tend to be of low grade (WHO I or II) 7.

-Although the exact presentation will vary according to location and size of the tumour, in general patients will exhibit a combination of 4:
+Although the exact presentation will vary according to location and size of the tumor, in general patients will exhibit a combination of 4:

 - cranial nerve palsies